Spain

 ajuy caves hike

-You can also reach Ajuy by public transport.
-For example, you can take a bus from Costa Calma and arrive in less than an hour.
 However, from other parts of the island, such as Corralejo or La Oliva, you may need to take multiple buses, which can make the journey 3–4 hours or even longer.
-Taxi services are available but tend to be expensive.
-Therefore, the most convenient and fastest way to visit is by car or as part of an organized tour.
+For the latest routes and timetables, check the official Tiadhe website.

 FAQ About Ajuy Caves